 4).
 Measure your furniture and your door and stair clearance!
-My brother and his wide bought a beautiful, quirky home 15 years ago, and when it came to moving in, we realised nothing would fit up the stairs!
-My poor Dad had to take their bedroom window out to get their bed in through the hole, and they had to do the same when they sold it, too!
+My brother and his wife bought a beautiful, quirky home 15 years ago, and when it came to moving in, he realised nothing would fit up the stairs!
+My poor Dad had to take their bedroom window out to get their bed’s solid wood headboard in through the hole, and they had to do the same when they sold it, too!

 So there you go – some tips to consider when searching for your first (or next) home.